![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 ![[Impact-oriented decision making#^parts]]

-- The named pains your organisation is paying for every day
+- The named pains the organisation is paying for every day

 - A connection map - who holds what knowledge, and who the informal brokers are